biicode/docs/examples/lib_httpserver.rst

 HTTP Server
 =====
-You can write your own multiplatform http server with `lasote/httpserver <https://www.biicode.com/lasote/blocks/lasote/httpserver/branches/master>`_ block.
+You can write and extend your own multi-platform http server with `lasote/httpserver <https://www.biicode.com/lasote/blocks/lasote/httpserver/branches/master>`_ block.

-This block implements an extensible and multi-platform HTTP server.

 How does it work?